 “The use of chemical weapons against innocent civilians is not just a legal breach—it’s a moral catastrophe.
 We cannot stop at condemnation; real compensation and recovery efforts must follow.”

-Griffiths confirmed that UN teams, in partnership with local and international actors, have already begun assessing the scale of the damage and identifying eligible victims, with special focus on those suffering from chronic illnesses and long-term psychological trauma.
+Griffiths confirmed that UN teams, partnering with local and international organizations, have started assessing the damage and identifying eligible victims, with a focus on those suffering from chronic illnesses and long-term psychological trauma.
+As 24 DAILY NEWS understands, this assessment is crucial for effective aid distribution.

 International Fund Proposed for Sudanese Victims